Mateo-LORENTE/Basketball_Shot_Understanding/README.md

 git clone https://github.com/yourusername/basketball-shot-detector.git
 ```

-Drop your video into the `VID_IN/` folder, run the pipeline, and find the annotated result in `VID_OUT/`.
+Drop your video into the `VID_IN/` folder, run python shot_analysis.py in terminal, and find the annotated result in `VID_OUT/`.

 ## How it works